 Introduction to Software Protection under Israeli Law

 The Israeli Copyright Law of 2007 (the “Copyright Law”) takes account of technological advances in its attempt to modernize the protection of intellectual property.
 The Copyright Law replaced the prior outdated statutory framework, which consisted of both the Copyright Ordinance of 1924 and the British Copyright Act of 1911, the latter having been made applicable to the British Mandate in 1924 and adopted by the nascent State of Israel in 1948.2 The Copyright Law expressly provides for the copyright protection of computer programs.

 A full analysis of the patent license provisions incorporated in many free and open source software (“FOSS”) licenses is beyond the scope of this chapter.
 However, it should be noted that it is possible, in certain circumstances, to protect software under Israeli patent law.
-On December 30, 2010 the Israeli Patent Authority issued a notice stating that detailed guidelines regarding the patentability of software under the Patent Law of 1967 would be forthcoming.
-The issuance of the guidelines, which should help in clarifying a difficult area of Israeli patent law, has unfortunately since been delayed.
+On March 15, 2012, the Israeli Patent Authority issued new guidelines regarding the patentability of software inventions in Israel.
+The new guidelines adopt a relatively liberal approach regarding the patent eligibility of software inventions..

 Copyright Act: Object of Protection